Amorphous vs Crystalline

 It is widely used for the construction of buildings.

 It is also used in the packaging of cosmetics such as cosmetics boxes and the packing of food items such as in making food jars.

-For understanding the difference between amorphous solids and crystalline solids better, let us take a look at the table given below.
-It showcases the crystalline and amorphous difference in detail.
+To better understand the difference between amorphous solids and crystalline solids better, let us take a look at the table given below.
+It showcases the crystalline and amorphous differences in detail.

 Difference Between Crystalline Solid and Amorphous Solid

 Let us look at the difference between crystalline and amorphous solids in detail.

 Solids are defined by a three-dimensional arrangement of atoms, ions, or molecules in which the components are largely fixed in their places.
 A crystalline solid is formed by arranging the components in a regular repeating three-dimensional array (a crystal lattice), whereas an amorphous solid is formed by arranging them more or less randomly.
 Crystalline solids have sharp melting points, well-defined edges and faces, and diffract x-rays.
 On the other side, the amorphous solids contain curved or uneven surfaces.
 And, they do not produce well-resolved x-ray diffraction patterns and melt across a wide range of temperatures.